 Duties of Reviewers

-The reviewer must identify the relevant published work that has not been cited by the author.
-Any statement that observations, derivations, or arguments have been reported before must be accompanied by relevant citations.
-The reviewer must also call the editor's attention to the substantial similarities or overlaps between the manuscripts being considered and any other published papers which have personal knowledge.
+Reviewers should identify relevant published work that has not been cited by the authors.
+The proper citation should accompany any statement that an observation, derivation, or argument had been previously reported.
+A reviewer should also call to the editor's attention any substantial similarity or overlap between the manuscript under consideration and any other published paper of which they have personal knowledge.

-Information or special ideas obtained through peer review must be kept confidential and not used for personal gain.
-Reviewers may not consider texts where they have a conflict of interest arising from competition, collaboration, or other relationships or connections with the authors, companies or institutions connected with the paper.
+Privileged information or ideas obtained through peer review must be kept confidential and not used for a particular advantage.
+Reviewers should not review manuscripts in which they have conflicts of interest resulting from competitive, collaborative, or other relationships or connections with any of the authors, companies, or institutions connected to the papers.

 Duties of Authors

-If the work involves chemicals, procedures or equipment that have unusual hazards inherent in their use, the author must clearly identify this in the text.
+If the work involves chemicals, procedures, or equipment that have any unusual hazards inherent in their use, the author must identify these in the manuscript.